Does Exposure to Natural Light Help Me Sleep?

 Improved Sleep Quality

-Studies have found that people who are exposed to ample natural light during the day tend to experience better sleep quality, shorter sleep onset latency (the time it takes to fall asleep), and longer sleep duration compared to those with limited exposure to daylight.
-Exposure to natural light, particularly during the daytime, helps synchronize the circadian rhythm, the body's internal clock that governs sleep-wake patterns.
-Sunlight inhibits the production of melatonin, a hormone that promotes sleep, while stimulating the production of serotonin, a neurotransmitter associated with wakefulness and alertness.
+Studies have found that people who are exposed to ample natural light during the day tend to experience better sleep quality, shorter sleep onset latency, and longer sleep duration compared to those with limited exposure to daylight.
+Sunlight inhibits the production of melatonin, while stimulating the production of serotonin.
 This helps ensure that we feel awake and alert during the day and experience restful sleep at night.

 Conversely, inadequate exposure to natural light, especially during the day, can disrupt the circadian rhythm, leading to sleep disturbances, daytime sleepiness, and difficulty falling asleep or staying asleep at night.
 By prioritizing exposure to natural light during the day and minimizing exposure to artificial light, particularly in the evening, you can optimize your sleep quality and overall well-being.